logigearcorp/docs.testarchitect.com/content/user-guide/tests/test-cases/_index.md

 An alternative way to modify a test case is to right-click the cell containing the test case and select **Test case** \> **Edit Test Case** \(or type F2\) in the context menu.
 The **Information** tab is presented.

-**Note:** If a test case is not checked in to become a subordinate node in TestArchitect explorer tree, **Edit Test Case** in the context menu is not visible.
+{{<note>}} If a test case is not checked in to become a subordinate node in TestArchitect explorer tree, **Edit Test Case** in the context menu is not visible.
 In order to edit the test case, you can edit it directly in the grid cell containing TC ID in the editor.

 1. [Test steps](/TA_Help/Topics/Projects_and_tests_steps.html)
 Test steps break up a test case into multiple smaller sections, which can be maintained in an easier manner.